fluentverification/CaseStudies_StochasticModelChecking/GeneticCircuits/Circuit0x8E/README.md

 ![Figure3](../../Media/0x8E_TwoInverter.png)

 There are two types of glitches.
 In one type, the output should remain in a low state during an input transition (Zero Glitch).
 In the other type, the output should remain at a high state (One Glitch) during an input transition.
 More information can be found in [1-2].
+The prism models in this repository have been built using the prism sbml-to-prism converter found [here](http://www.prismmodelchecker.org/sbml/).

 1. Nielsen, A. A. K.; Der, B. S.; Shin, J.; Vaidyanathan, P.; Paralanov, V.; Strychalski, E. A.; Ross, D.; Densmore, D.; Voigt, C. A. Genetic Circuit Design Automation.
 Science 2016, 352 (6281), aac7341–aac7341. https://doi.org/10.1126/science.aac7341.